Skip to Content

 Proposal submission and review process

-Submit your proposal to the CIBMTR Coordinating Center through the CIBMTR Study Proposal Form, by date TBA 2024 (Please note: Study proposal submission for the 2024 Tandem Meetings is now closed), to be considered for discussion at a Working Committee meeting.
+Submit your proposal to the CIBMTR Coordinating Center through the CIBMTR Study Proposal Formto be considered for discussion at a Working Committee meeting (Deadline for the 2027 Tandem Meetings: September 21, 2026).
 A staff member will assign your proposal a number and forward it to the Working Committee Scientific Director and the Statistician, who reviews the proposal for feasibility with CIBMTR data and potential conflict with active studies.
 The Statistician then forwards the proposal to the Working Committee Chairs for discussion.

 NOTE: If the study requires biological samples from the Research Sample Repository, in addition to the review process described here, investigators must include a biosketch or brief curriculum vitae documenting experience in the laboratory methods proposed.
 The NMDP Institutional Review Board must also review proposed studies before samples can be distributed.